Images: Jonathan Russell / www.criterionauctioneers.com.

 Technically it is an ‘attributed’ work because of no recorded provenance, but it has all the hallmarks of Annie’s later paintings – the variation of colour across the canvas with no broad monochrome areas, skilled modelling of the hands, ‘unfinished’ appearance, and lack of detail in peripheral areas – and the framing and labeling is all as it should be, so I am personally confident in the attribution.

 The treatment of the hands is similar to those in Count Zouboff, dated 1908-9.
+There are three hands, the centre one being mostly overpainted by the lower hand.

 A label on the back refers to the picture having been included in an exhibition, ‘A Painter’s Choice,’ arranged by the ‘Art Exhibitions Bureau,’ Suffolk Street, Pall Mall (a street just to the north-west of Trafalgar Square, London).
 Another label identifies the frame as having been fitted or restored by James Bourlet and Sons, a London fine art framing specialist.